nwesterhausen/ha-blueiris/README.md

 Configuring the base component in your configuration file will allow it to automatically add your cameras by using the blue_iris platform.
 (This is set up similar to how the [zoneminder](https://www.home-assistant.io/components/zoneminder/) component is set up.)

-## Currently Working Features
+## Features Roadmap
-(see [planned features below](#planned-features) for what is planned to be implemented)
+Both planned and completed, as indicated by checkboxes.

 **Server Component**
-- Provides platform for the cameras
+- [x] Provides platform for the cameras
-- Shows how many cameras it detects
+- [x] Shows how many cameras it detects
-- Shows Blue Iris version
+- [x] Shows Blue Iris version
-- Shows available profiles
+- [x] Shows available profiles
-- Shows available schedules
+- [x] Shows available schedules
-- Shows whether the login provided is admin or not
+- [x] Shows whether the login provided is admin or not
-- Is named after what you named your Blue Iris server
+- [x] Is named after what you named your Blue Iris server
-- Shows the JSON Endpoint that its using
+- [x] Shows the JSON Endpoint that its using
+- [ ] Service calls
+  - [ ] Setting the signal
+  - [ ] Setting the global profile
+  - [ ] Retrieving logs

 **Camera**
-- Connects an mjpeg stream to your camera
+- [x] Connects an mjpeg stream to your camera
-- Responds to the standard camera component commands:
+- [x] Responds to the standard camera component commands:
-  - Enable
+  - [x] Enable
-  - Disable
+  - [x] Disable
-  - Motion_On
+  - [x] Motion_On
-  - Motion_Off
+  - [x] Motion_Off
+- [ ] Service calls
+  - [ ] Trigger recording
+  - [ ] Trigger 'motion'
+  - [ ] PTZ Commands

+I believe there are some more calls available to the JSON API, which should be considered planned for the future -- it'd be nice to have this component be able to do everything the API allows.

 ## Installation